-A stroke happens when normal blood flow in some area of your brain is interrupted.
-This can happen either because a blood vessel (a tube carrying blood) has become blocked, or as a result of a blood vessel breaking or bursting.
-Your brain cells need a constant supply of fresh blood carrying oxygen and nutrients to survive.
-Therefore, if blood stops getting to these cells, even for a very short time, the cells start to die very quickly.
-Because of this, you may suffer brain damage in the affected area.
+A stroke happens when normal blood flow in an area of your brain is interrupted.
+This can happen either because a blood vessel (a tube-like structure carrying blood around the body) has become blocked by a clot or has broken or burst.
+Our brain cells need a constant supply of fresh blood carrying oxygen and nutrients to stay alive.
+Therefore, if blood is unable to get to these cells, even for a very short time, the cells start to die very quickly.
+As a result, a person may suffer brain damage in the affected area.
 For this reason, a stroke is sometimes called a “brain attack.”
 Another term for stroke is “cerebrovascular accident,” or CVA.

-Depending on the location of the stroke, you may end up with a disability because the affected part of the brain can no longer send signals to your body.
-For example, if the cells die in an area of your brain that controls speech, you may have trouble speaking or understanding speech afterward.
-In other cases, you may have trouble moving certain parts of your body, or your memory may be affected.
+Depending on the location of the stroke, a stroke may cause a disability because the affected part of the brain can no longer send signals to some parts of the body to control movements, sensations. and other bodily functions For example, if the cells die in an area of the brain that controls speech, a person may have trouble speaking or understanding speech.
+In some strokes, the person may have trouble moving certain parts of their body, or their memory may be affected.